-Contact the Mercury Racing Sales Department for a copy of the Government Agencies Warranty Packet Kit which explains the conditions required for government agencies to receive warranty when purchasing Mercury Racing Outboard or Sterndrive product.
+Contact the Mercury Racing Sales Department for a copy of the Government Agencies Warranty Packet Kit, which explains the conditions required for government agencies to receive warranty when purchasing Mercury Racing Outboard or Sterndrive product.

-Mercury Racing Sales Department N7840 County Road UU Fond du Lac, WI 54935 920-921-5330 Fax 920-921-6533
+Mercury Racing Sales Department N7840 County Road UU Fond du Lac, WI 54937-9385 920-921-5330 Fax 920-921-6533

-Three Year Limited Warranty Against Corrosion
+3 Year Limited Warranty Against Corrosion

-WHAT IS COVERED: Mercury Marine warrants that each new Mercury, Mariner, Mercury Racing Outboard, Sport Jet, M2 Jet Drive, Tracker by Mercury Marine Outboard, Mercury MerCruiser Inboard or Sterndrive Engine, Mercury Racing Bravo style sterndrive engine (Product) will not be rendered inoperative as a direct result of corrosion for the period of time described below.
+WHAT IS COVERED: Mercury Marine warrants that each new Mercury, Mariner, Mercury Racing Outboards, Sport-Jet, M2 Jet Drive, Tracker by Mercury Marine Outboard, Mercury MerCruiser Inboard or Sterndrive Engine (Product) will not be rendered inoperative as a direct result of corrosion for the period of time described below.

 DURATION OF COVERAGE: This limited corrosion warranty provides coverage for three (3) years from either the date the product is first sold, or the date on which the product is first put into service, whichever occurs first.
-The repair or replacement of parts, or the performance of service under this warranty does not extend the life of this warranty beyond its original expiration date.
-Unexpired warranty coverage can be transferred to subsequent (non-commercial use) purchaser upon proper re-registration of the product.
+The repair or replacement of parts, or the performance of service under this warranty, does not extend the life of this warranty beyond its original expiration date.
+Unexpired warranty coverage can be transferred to subsequent (noncommercial use) purchaser upon proper reregistration of the product.

-CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY COVERAGE: Warranty coverage is available only to retail customers that purchase from a dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, and then only after the Mercury Marine specified pre-delivery inspection process is completed and documented.
+CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY

+COVERAGE: Warranty coverage is available only to retail customers that purchase from a Dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, and then only after the Mercury Marine specified predelivery inspection process is completed and documented.
 Warranty coverage becomes available upon proper registration of the product by the authorized dealer.
-Corrosion prevention devices specified in the Operation and Maintenance Manual must be in use on the boat, and routine maintenance outlined in the Operation and Maintenance Manual must be timely performed (including without limitation the replacement of sacrificial anodes, use of specified lubricants, and touch-up of nicks and scratches) in order to maintain warranty coverage.
+Corrosion prevention devices specified in the Operation and Maintenance Manual must be in use on the boat, and routine maintenance outlined in the Operation and Maintenance Manual must be timely performed (including, without limitation, the replacement of sacrificial anodes, use of specified lubricants, and touch-up of nicks and scratches) in order to maintain warranty coverage.
 Mercury Marine reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-WHAT MERCURY WILL DO: Mercury's sole and exclusive obligation under this warranty is limited to, at our option, repairing a corroded part, replacing such part or parts with new or Mercury Marine certified re-manufactured parts, or refunding the purchase price of the Mercury product.
-Mercury reserves the right to improve or modify products from time to time without assuming an obligation to modify products previously manufactured.
+WHAT MERCURY WILL DO: Mercury Marine's sole and exclusive obligation under this warranty is limited to, at our option, repairing a corroded part, replacing such part or parts with new or Mercury Marine certified remanufactured parts, or refunding the purchase price of the Mercury Marine product.
+Mercury Marine reserves the right to improve or modify products from time to time without assuming an obligation to modify products previously manufactured.

-HOW TO OBTAIN WARRANTY COVERAGE: The customer must provide Mercury with a reasonable opportunity to repair. and reasonable access to the product for warranty service.
-Warranty claims shall be made by delivering the product for inspection to a Mercury dealer authorized to service the product.
-If purchaser cannot deliver the product to such a dealer, written notice must be given to Mercury.
-We will then arrange for the inspection and any covered repair.
-Purchaser in that case shall pay for all related transportation charges and/or travel time.
-If the service provided is not covered by this warranty, purchaser shall pay for all related labor and material, and any other expenses associated with that service.
-Purchaser shall not, unless requested by Mercury, ship the product or parts of the product directly to Mercury.
+HOW TO OBTAIN WARRANTY COVERAGE: The customer must provide Mercury Marine with a reasonable opportunity to repair, and reasonable access to the product for warranty service.
+Warranty claims shall be made by delivering the product for inspection to a Mercury Marine dealer authorized to service the product.
+If the purchaser cannot deliver the product to such a dealer, written notice must be given to Mercury Marine.
+Mercury Marine will then arrange for the inspection and any covered repair.
+The purchaser, in that case, shall pay for all related transportation charges and travel time.
+If the service provided is not covered by this warranty, the purchaser shall pay for all related labor and material, and any other expenses associated with that service.
+The purchaser shall not, unless requested by Mercury Marine, ship the product or parts of the product directly to Mercury Marine.
 Proof of registered ownership must be presented to the dealer at the time warranty service is requested in order to obtain coverage.